-The monthly amount insured can be up to 100% of the life insured's monthly business expenses.
-The minimum amount insured for Business Expense Cover is \$1,250 per month if the cover is stand alone, but if taken with Income Secure the minimum amount insured is \$500 per month.
-The overall maximum is \$60,000 per month.
+When you purchase Business Expense Cover, you need to decide the monthly amount insured.
+It can be up to 100% of the life insured's monthly business expenses.
+The minimum amount insured for Business Expense Cover is \$1,250 per month and the overall maximum is \$25,000 per month.